viktorericson/CleanCode/README.md

 # Clean Code

+> The objective of this guideline is to ensure consistency, readability, and maintainability in our code.
+It is essential for all contributors, both current and future, to familiarize themselves with these standards and apply them.
+Before pushing any code to the repository, students should review their work to ensure it adheres to these guidelines.

 #### 1. Naming Conventions
 - **Clear and Intentional**: Use names that reveal intention.
 For example, in C#, int elapsedTimeInDays; rather than int e;.
 - **Avoid Misleading Names**: Ensure names do not mislead about the code's functionality.
 For example, avoid calling a collection of users as usersList if it is not a list.